jonathanlemuel/css-notes/topics/09-display_property/README.md

 ## `display: none;`

-- Removes the element from the page.
+Removes the element from the page.
 It will not be displayed at all and will not take up space on the page.
+Note that the element is still in the DOM, and viewable from the source of the page, it just isn't rendered.

+This produces:

+<br><br><br><br><br><br>

+That's a joke.

 ## `display: block;`